Turkey's regional ambitions risk being curtailed by Biden | ExBulletin

 Each of these three cases is different; but they all challenge Washington and Brussels how to combine concerns about the rule of law, democracy, human rights, with a more pragmatic approach to cooperation in areas of mutual interest, he explains.

-In the short to medium term, he expects little substantial progress in the Eastern Mediterranean and Cyprus: [Turkish President Recep Tayyip] The Erdogans’ foreign policy gestures are now in view of the 2023 elections; he does not want to be overwhelmed by the nationalist right.
+In the short to medium term, he expects little substantial progress in the Eastern Mediterranean and Cyprus: [Turkish President Recep Tayyip] Erdoans’ foreign policy gestures are now in view of the 2023 elections; he does not want to be overwhelmed by the nationalist right.

-But beyond Erdogan?
+But beyond Erdoan?
 Is there any reasonable hope of more pro-Western leadership?
 Its beginnings to say.
-One of the problems in recent years is that the opposition has been considerably weakened, either because of the HDP leader’s imprisonment or because the CHP has turned out to be more nationalist and less social democratic than us. could have hoped.
+One of the problems in recent years is that the opposition has weakened considerably, whether because of the imprisonment of the pro-Kurdish People’s Democratic Party (HDP).

+or because the Republican People’s Party (CHP) has turned out to be more nationalist and less social democratic than we might have hoped.
 At the moment, I don’t see a leader emerging that will appeal to the more pro-western parts of Turkish society, who are concerned with gender equality, human rights, the rule of law, etc. But sooner or later such a figure will emerge, and it is more likely that there will be a return to a more democratic and balanced form of government.
-The current slide towards authoritarianism, which is closely associated with Erdogan personally, will be reversed, as will the propensity to play the role of a regional power.
+The current slide towards authoritarianism, which is closely associated with Erdoan personally, will be reversed, as will the propensity to play the role of a regional power.

 On the other hand, Turkey’s European vision is, in Leighs’ eyes, changing, with the German elections this year, the French elections next year and a new prime minister in Italy.
 [German] Chancellor [Angela] Merkel, during her last months in office, is concerned about her legacy, an important part of which is the EU-Turkey declaration on migration.
 For this reason, she is ready to go a long way to welcome Turkey.
 Now I have no indication of a direct link between [the position of the chancellor] and the famous visit of the two EU presidents to Ankara, but their visit was coherent: they expressed the desire to prolong the arrangement on migration and to keep alive the idea of a positive agenda.